White: Gypsy or Irish Traveller: Population and distribution

 The National Institute for Health Research estimated that there were 54,895 people in the "White: Gypsy or Irish Traveller" group in England, although this was clarified as a likely underestimation.
 The Welsh Government has identified 2,785 of the group living in Wales.
 In England and Wales together, this has been recorded at 57,680.

 In 2006, according to the Office of the Deputy Prime Minister of the United Kingdom, there were between 300,000 and 400,000 estimated to be in the 'White: Gypsy or Irish Traveller' grouping, which is around, at least, 250,000 more than was recorded at the 2011 census.

 2011 census data in England and Wales showed that the highest population by local district proportion was in Basildon, Essex; Ashford, Kent; Maidstone, Kent; Swale, Kent; and Fenland, Cambridgeshire – in all of these forming 0.5% of the populations each.
 By county, Kent has the highest population, while by region, South East England (which is also where Kent is located within) has the highest.
 Other counties with significant populations are Surrey, Essex and Hampshire.
 London has the second highest population by region, with 8,196 of the group born here.
 This is closely followed by the East of England, numbering 8,165.

 The Scottish Government has listed around 4,000 people living in Scotland of the "ethnic group" category of ‘White: Gypsy/Traveller’.
 The specific number provided by the National Records of Scotland for the 2011 census was 4,200.
 The organisation also has suggested that this is a significant undercounting, with estimates of up to 20,000 of the group being resident in Scotland.
-The highest density of the group were resident in the areas Perth & Kinross, Glasgow City and the City of Edinburgh.
+The highest density of the group were resident in the council areas: Perth & Kinross, Glasgow City and City of Edinburgh.